 - You need to have your windows/doors open when in high operation mode, so the air can leave your home and the fresh air can enter from the vents.

 - It will struggle with the humid days.
-Fortunately Melbourne usually only has around 4 humid hot days a year
+Fortunately Melbourne usually only has a handful of humid hot days a year

 A Final Word

 “No matter which option you’d like, you need a site inspection to work out which options are viable for your home.”

 Plummy smiled and nodded at the two neighbours, while they took in the information he had shared.